johnmcgovern/ansible-splunk-base/README.md

 # Ansible-Splunk-Role

-This is an Ansible role that installs a bare Splunk instance of a specified version.
+This is an Ansible role that installs or upgrades Splunk to a specific version.

 ### Setup